DanielHearn/danielhearn.github.io/src/blog/content/blog/solo_ranking_games/index.md

 ---
 title: My Top Solo Ranking of Board Games
 date: "2023-05-27T12:00:00.00Z"
-updated_date: "2023-12-29T12:00:00.00Z"
+updated_date: "2024-01-24T12:00:00.00Z"
-description: "My solo ranking of solo all board games I have played"
+description: "My ranking of all board games I have played in solo"
 tags: ["Board Games", "Opinion"]
 relatedPosts: ["/when_to_buy_new_games/", "/solo_ranking_button_shy_games/"]
 hidden: false
 ---

-_This is my top solo ranking of all board games along with a ranking of print and play games I have played as of 29th December 2023_
+_This is my top solo ranking of all board games along with a ranking of print and play games I have played as of 24th January 2024_

-This list includes any expansions for the game where solo only or not as listing expansions would be too confusing.
-This includes solo only and solo mode games but does not consider the multiplayer modes in any way.
+This list includes games that have solo modes or require expansions to have a solo mode.
+But does not consider the multiplayer modes in any way.
 This list also mixes games regardless of size and complexity.

 ## Top 20 Solo Games